cau-se/python-oceandsls/cp-dsl/README.md

-# cp-dsl for biogeochemical models
+# CP-DSL - Parameter Declaration and Configuration DSL

+The CP-DSL allows to declare parameter and features for the configuration of the build and setup of models.

+This documentation shows how to setup VSCode, Vi and Emacs with the LSP service.

 ## Prerequisites

 You need `python3` installed and, in case your python installation is managed by the distribution installer, you need a virtual environment.

-You also need `npm` installed
+For VSCode, you also need `npm` installed

-In Ubuntu you can install `virtualenv` with
-- `sudo apt install python3-virtualenv`

-Alternatively, you can install it via pip
-- `python -m pip install virtualenv`
+See main README.md for details.

 ## Installation

 You can either install additional python packages in your system using pip or use a virtual evnironment to ensure the system installation is not modified.

-### Create virtual environment

-- Open a terminal and ensure you are in the home folder `cd`
+Instructions are in the main README.md
-- Run `virtualenv local` local is then the name of your virtual environment
-- Activate virtual environment
-  `source local/bin/activate`
-  This will change your command line prompt to `(local) username@hostname:~$`

-### Install required packages

-required python packages: (antlr4), antlr4-python3-runtime, pygls, jinja2, lsprotocol
-- Type `pip install antlr4-python3-runtime pygls mock jinja2 lsprotocol`

-### Check python packages (optional)
-- update package manager tools
-  - `pip install --upgrade pip setuptools wheel`

-### Update npm and node
-- check `npm` version
-  - `npm --version`
-- install latest `npm` version globally (`-g` or `--global`)
-  - Replace $VERSION with the actual version of your npm
-  - `sudo npm install -g npm@$VERSION`
-- Install and setup node version
-  - `sudo npm cache clean -f`
-  - `sudo npm install -g n`
-  - `sudo n latest`
-- Install the dependencies to the global mode (`-g` or `--global`)
-  - `sudo npm update -g`
+After installing the dependencies and setting up the virutal environment, go to the extension directory `python-oceandsls/cp-dsl`

 ### Install Client Dependencies

-- Goto extension directory `python-oceandsls/cp-dsl`
-- Install the dependencies to the local node_modules
+Install the dependencies to the local node_modules
 - `npm install`

-## Run Example using VSCode
+## Setup VSCode

+### Install Python extensions in VSCode

+### Include LSPs in VSCode

+Include the Declaration DSL in VSCode

-- Open `python-oceandsls/cp-dsl/confLSPServer` or `python-oceandsls/cp-dsl/dclLSPServer` in VSCode
+Open  `python-oceandsls/cp-dsl/dcllspserver` in VSCode

-  - Type for decl `code python-oceandsls/cp-dsl/dclLSPServer`
+- Type for decl `code python-oceandsls/cp-dsl`
 - Trust author files in `python-oceandsls/cp-dsl`
 - Goto Run and Debug
   - `Ctrl/Cmd+Shift+D`